 At Lytle, Tate & Stamper, A Dental Corporation, we understand that facing oral surgery can seem overwhelming.
-After all, for many of our Glendale dental patients, dental surgery is the first surgical procedure they’ve ever experienced.
+After all, for many of our Pasadena dental patients, dental surgery is the first surgical procedure they’ve ever experienced.
 In addition to having anxiety about their procedure, many of our patients are worried about what their recovery process will entail.
 To better educate you, we have prepared this do’s and don’ts list for your recovery after dental surgery.

-- After your Glendale dental surgery, make sure that you follow all of our doctor’s postoperative instructions to a “t.”
+- After your Pasadena dental surgery, make sure that you follow all of our doctor’s postoperative instructions to a “t.”
 Trust us, we have years of experience in treating patients via oral surgery, and our recovery instructions are time tested to help you heal and feel great as soon as possible.

 - Make sure that you plan time to rest the day of your procedure.
 Even though you’ve had an outpatient dental surgery, you’ve still had surgery!
 When lying down, make sure to keep your head propped up with pillows so that you have adequate blood flow to your head, which will help reduce swelling in your face and mouth, as well as prevent excessive bleeding.

 - Use ice throughout the day to reduce swelling.
 Our doctors recommend that Pasadena dental surgery patients alternate icing their face for 30 minutes on and 30 minutes off, for 18 hours.

 - Always take your pain medication exactly as prescribed.
 Even if you’re still numb from your local anesthesia when a dose is due, trust us, the postoperative pain is coming!
 Additionally, make sure you wake up in the middle of the night to take your dose of medication so that you can stay on top of your pain.